canonical/zookeeper-operator/docs/content/tutorial/deploy.md

 # Deploy

-This is the part of the Apache ZooKeeper charmed operator tutorial about deployment and configuration.
+This is the part of the Apache ZooKeeper charm tutorial about deployment and configuration.
 Make sure to complete instruction from the [Setup](setup) page before reading further.

 ## Deploy the charm

-Apache ZooKeeper charmed operator can be deployed as any other charm via `juju deploy` command:
+Apache ZooKeeper charm can be deployed as any other charm via `juju deploy` command:

 ```
 juju deploy zookeeper -n 5